Aims and scope

 The mission of Public Governance / Zarządzanie Publiczne is to publish advanced theoretical and empirical research in public management, governance, public policy analysis and evaluation, public sector economy as well as strategic management, which reflect new developments in the methodology of social science.
 The editors select papers with an original theoretical background and those that discuss the results of pioneering empirical research.
 We are also eager to promote the interdisciplinary and comparative approaches based on qualitative, quantitative and experimental studies that provide new insights into the construction of theoretical models along with the methodological concepts in the field of public management.

-In our magazine, we adopt a unique approach to specific issues inherent in the sphere of public governance.
+In our journal, we adopt a unique approach to specific issues inherent in the sphere of public governance.
 The originality of our approach consists in the selection of both the research areas and the research methodologies.

 A significant proportion of texts published by our magazine are devoted to the analysis of mechanisms of public governance at national and regional government levels, respectively, relevant to the administrative culture predominant in Central and Eastern European countries with a particular focus on the programming, implementation and evaluation of public policies.
 The texts: